Wye Oak: Cloning

 Dr. Frank Gouin, Professor Emeritus of Horticulture at the University of Maryland, College Park, impressed both by the age and size of the tree, as well as its unusual resistance to oak wilt fungus and the gypsy moth, led a successful effort to clone the Wye Oak.
 The first two cloned saplings were planted at Mount Vernon on April 26, 2002.
 Another clone was planted in the remains of the trunk of the original tree during a June 6, 2006, ceremony; a marker commemorates the event.

 Artworks

 Upon its falling, immediate efforts were made to salvage and preserve the tree's remains.
 Pieces of the tree that had fallen in previous years had been used to sculpt works such as the statue of two children planting a tree located in the Tawes State Office Building in Annapolis.
 A very large section of the lost tree became a new desk for the Maryland governor's office.
-Wood distributed to artists and craftspersons was used to create carvings, sculptures, oil paintings, a 3-dimensional collage, furnishings, and serving pieces; a gallery of the creations was made available online by the Department of Natural Resources.
+Wood distributed to artists and craftspersons was used to create carvings, sculptures, oil paintings, a three-dimensional collage, furnishings, and serving pieces; a gallery of the creations was made available online by the Department of Natural Resources.
+Another artist took hundreds of small leaves from the tree, preserved them and made them into jewelry issued with a certificate of authenticity as being from The Wye Oak.